Ozar Hatorah: France

 After the massive emigration of Jews from North African nations to France in the late 20th century when the former colonies gained independence, Ozar Hatorah extended its network to France.
 It opened its first school in 1961 in Lyon, where many Sephardi Jews had settled.

 In 1971, Ozar Hatorah opened two schools in Créteil and Sarcelles, suburbs of Paris.
 By 2012 these had some 1,000 students.
-Subsequently, it set up schools in Antony, Toulouse, Marseilles, Strasbourg, Aix-les-bains, and other cities, bringing the total number of Ozar Hatorah schools in France to 20, some maintained with local funds.
-In the 21st century, Marseilles has the second-largest Jewish population (70,000) after Paris.
+Subsequently, it set up schools in Antony, Toulouse, Marseille, Strasbourg, Aix-les-bains, and other cities, bringing the total number of Ozar Hatorah schools in France to 20, some maintained with local funds.
+In the 21st century, Marseille has the second-largest Jewish population (70,000) after Paris.

 Ozar Hatorah plans to develop the schools further as centers for Jewish community life, by building facilities such as a mikveh (ritual bath) and synagogue, and providing adult classes, day camps, and other community activities.
 In 2012, the 20 schools in France were headed by Rabbi Jean-Paul Amoyelle, who has worked with the organization since 1967.
 According to CRIF, more than 30,000 students are enrolled in Ozar Hatorah schools in France.
 After a rise in antisemitic incidents in France in the 21st century, the schools assigned guards to each school to improve security.